 You have probably noticed my frenetic and uncharacteristic appeals for donations across social media.
-This has been an experiment as to whether genuinely independent reporting from a colonialist war zone is possible, and the ansewr may be “No”.
+This has been an experiment as to whether genuinely independent reporting from a colonialist war zone is possible, and the answer may be “No”.
 I want to explain the costs to you.

-Leaving aside for a paragraph or two the costs of cinematographer Niels Ladefoged and myself getting here and living here, let me tell you about the cost just of the 5 minute piece I did from the Syrian/Lebanese border.
+Leaving aside for a paragraph or two the costs of cinematographer Niels Ladefoged and myself getting here and living here, let me tell you about the cost just of the 5-minute piece I did from the Syrian/Lebanese border.

 After obtaining our general permits to report from the Ministry of Information, the Ministry of Defence and other sources, we cannot just go and film anywhere.
-Almost everywhere we might want to film (including everywhere we have filmed so far) requires specific individual permission and clearnace from both the same and other authorities, at both the national and local level.
+Almost everywhere we might want to film (including everywhere we have filmed so far) requires specific individual permission and clearance from both the same and other authorities, at both the national and local level.

 It is just not practical to get these permissions ourselves.
 They require a network of contacts we just do not have, the ability to get heard in a very bureaucratic system, and at a basic level, language skills.
 If we tried to do it ourselves it would take weeks to do one day’s shooting.